lneicelis/transformer/README.md

 [![Code Intelligence Status](https://scrutinizer-ci.com/g/lneicelis/transformer/badges/code-intelligence.svg?b=master)](https://scrutinizer-ci.com/code-intelligence)

 ## Goals
+* help define clear, unambiguous and transparent interface between client and server
-* Ensure end output is always serializable (JSON, XML, YML, etc)
+* Ensure output is always serializable (JSON, XML, YML, etc)
 * Data integrity and consistent data schema across whole domain (single definition of resource transformation)
 * Better separation between front-end and back-end responsibilities
-* Ease of transformers testability (One transformer is always responsible for single resource transformation)
+* Ease of transformers testability (a transformer is always responsible for single resource transformation)
 * Data security (resource property access control)
-* Extendability to be able to support various use cases (normalization, graphQL schema, etc)
+* Extendability and ability to support various use cases (data normalization, graphQL schema, etc)

 ## Usage
 For the sake of simplicity we wont use any namespaces and will be instantiating transformer instance manually.